RIHEL Coaching Academy

 RIHEL’s Coaching Academy prepares people to effectively practice professional coaching.

 In addition to developing confident and capable coaches, the Coaching Academy is a broad network of professionals committed to support others’ potential.

-The intention of the RIHEL Coaching Academy is to develop confident and capable coaches who support others with maximizing their personal and professional potential.
-Through a comprehensive training experience, participants are prepared to effectively practice professional coaching.
+RIHEL’s Coaching Academy develops confident and capable coaches who support others to maximize their personal and professional potential, and who are prepared for effective professional practice.